 - Measure defects from your security policies

 Thoughts regarding this article?
-Let me know in the comments!
+Let it know in the comments!